claytonpollard/exam-generator/README.md

 ***
 Question written in LaTeX.
 ```

-Currently it only sorts questions from easiest (1) to hardest (3), but in future I might add the ability to choose the number of marks for each difficulty.

 After running `generate.py` it will create a `questions.tex` file containing all the randomly chosen questions.